Autism Care Demonstration

 - It will end on December 31, 2018.

 Is your sponsor on active duty?
-You must register in the Extended Care Health Option (ECHO) to qualify for the Autism Care Demo.
+You must enroll in the Exceptional Family Member Program (EFMP) and register in the Extended Care Health Option (ECHO) to qualify for the Autism Care Demo.

 Step 1: Get Diagnosed